Isle of Wight Guru

 Nay-sayers and Negative Nigels will point out that Bembridge Windmill is the only windmill left on the Isle of Wight but let's not listen to them.

-It is about 300 years old and is a small and charming attraction which will take you about an hour to visit, or a couple of hours if you bring a clipboard and turn it into a school trip.
+It is about 300 years old and is a small and charming attraction that will take you about an hour to visit, or a couple of hours if you bring a clipboard and turn it into a school trip.
 You can climb up some rickety steps to the top and read about the history of it.

 National Trust members get in free.